 In the figure below you can see how different transitions at different altitudes create colours.

 Norway is perfectly located on the globe for research on northern lights.
 The first serious scientific attempt to explain the aurora was done by Kristian Birkeland around 1905.
 He was the first to test that the phenomenon could be related to particles coming from the Sun.
 In order to check this hypothesis, he built an experiment, the Terella, with a magnetized ball representing the Earth being bombed by particles.

 Active research on the northern lights is ongoing in Norway.
 Andøya Space is an important place for making research ‘on-site’ by sending rockets with instruments for registering measurements throughout the northern lights.
 In addition, several ground-instrumentation is placed in Andøya and other places in Northern Norway dedicated to the understanding of this phenomenon.
 In Svalbard, the northern lights are observed during day time.
 The physical mechanisms involved are different.
-A complete picture of the northern light and geomagnetic field is given by combining both, research from the night and dayside.
-In Svalbard, the dark time is so long and dark that it is easy to study the daylight.
-In addition, the archipelago is often located just below the northern light oval at this time of day.
+A complete picture of the northern light and geomagnetic field is given by combining research from both the night and dayside.
+In Svalbard, the polar night is sufficiently dark that it is easy to study the daytime aurora.
+In addition, the archipelago is often located just below the northern light oval during the middle of the day.

 Example of strong northern lights